 There has been a never-ending debate over the most effective way to travel on planes with pets.
 When it comes to traveling with pets, it is undoubtedly stressful for those poor souls and their owners as

-So, when you are preparing to travel with your beloved pup, you need to know about factors such as noise caused by pets that can’t be avoided.
-However, you can find some relief knowing that airlines attempt their best to handle pet travel without any incident.
+So, when preparing to travel with your beloved pup, you must know about factors such as noise caused by pets that can’t be avoided.
+However, you can find some relief knowing that airlines attempt to handle pet travel without incident.

 If you have ever traveled on a budget airline, you may have wondered whether purchasing a ticket at a discount means you are gambling on safety.
 Relax because there is no need to worry.
 Understand that airlines never compromise on safety while determining ticket pricing.

-Airlines usually customize certain aspects, such as seat selection, baggage fees, and legroom amenities, for low prices.
+For low prices, airlines usually customize certain aspects, such as seat selection, baggage fees, and legroom amenities.
 So, go with a budget airline without concern about your safety.

 Oxygen masks are only good for a short time

 Frequent travelers may have even remembered the entire speech about oxygen masks.
-Unfortunately, it is pretty rare for you to use a drop-down oxygen mask in flight, so you may have wondered how they work.
+Unfortunately, using a drop-down oxygen mask in flight is rare, so you may have wondered how they work.
 The drop-down oxygen mask works for about 15 minutes.

-This 15 minutes worth of oxygen may not seem like a lot, but it is enough if you take deep breaths.
-During the time you are inhaling the oxygen from the mask, the pilot can descend to an altitude where he can equalize the cabin pressure.
+These 15 minutes of oxygen may not seem like a lot, but it is enough if you take deep breaths.
+While you are inhaling the oxygen from the mask, the pilot can descend to an altitude where he can equalize the cabin pressure.

 Are planes clean?